osteele/p5-server/README.md

 Two themes are supported, `--theme directory` and `--theme split`.

-### Converting between JavaScript-only and HTML sketches
+### Convert between JavaScript-only and HTML sketches

 `p5 convert sketch.html` converts an HTML sketch to a JavaScript-only sketch, by deleting the HTML file.
 It first inspects this file, to insure that the sketch